m-macdonald/JS-Gantt-Chart/README.md

 1. The id for the element that will hold the chart.
 A string
 2. An object holding a number of parameters for the chart:
 ```
 noDataFoundMessage:   If the chart refreshes and does not receive any data, this message is displayed.
-A string
+A string or HTML
 startTimeAlias:       The name of the property within the objects of the array that holds the event's start time.
 A string
 endTimeAlias:         The name of the property within the objects of the array that holds the event's end time.
 A string
 idAlias:              The name of the property within the objects of the array that holds the id of the record.